fbgallet/roam-extension-live-ai-assistant/README.md

 # Live AI

-**Powerful and versatile AI Assistant tailor-made for Roam.
-Rely on efficient and smart built-in prompts, create rich custom prompts or use voice, image or any part of your graph as prompt or context, change the style of the AI responses or create your custom styles !**
+**Powerful and versatile AI Assistant tailor-made for Roam: leverage Roam's features to create your prompts, query specific parts of your graph (your latest DNPs over a given period, sidebar content, linked references, etc.) and get directly structured responses, which can include tables, images, queries, Mermaid diagrams, code...
+Dictate, translate, transform, enrich or create structured content very easily thanks to a large set of built-in prompts and all up-to-date LLMs (even local models through Ollama or OpenAI compatible servers)!**

 **Unlock the full power of advanced Roam queries using simple natural language queries with NL Query Agents!
-Discover a new way to interact with your graph with Live Outliner Agent, and structure AI responses exactly as you need.
-Support up-to-date models, and most of existing models through OpenRouter and local ones through Ollama.**
+Discover a new way to interact with your graph with Live Outliner Agent, and structure AI responses exactly as you need.**

 ## If you want to support my work